Field Definitions

 ONLY_ALPHABETS_EXACT

-Only looks at the alphabetical characters and compares if they are exactly the same.
-When the numbers inside strings do not matter, for example if you are looking at buildings but want to ignore flat numbers
+only looks at the alphabetical characters and compares if they are exactly the same. when the numbers inside strings do not matter, for example if you are looking at buildings but want to ignore flat numbers

 string